Statue of A'a from Rurutu: History

-The earliest records of A'a date to 1821, when the statue was presented to the missionaries of the LMS on Ra'iatea, the second largest of the Society Islands in French Polynesia.
+The statue of A'a is first recorded in 1821 when, on 9 August that year, it was presented to the missionaries of the LMS on Ra'iatea, the second largest of the Society Islands in French Polynesia.
 It had been brought there from Rurutu, where it was made.
 The sculpture itself could be much older: radiocarbon dating carried out in 2015 suggests that A'a was created between 1591 and 1647.
 According to Rurutuan tradition, A'a is made from the wood of the pua keni keni (Fagraea berteriana) that is native to islands in the eastern Pacific, though tests conducted in 2015 suggested that the figure is in fact made from sandalwood, possibly Santalum insulare.
 A'a was probably made using stone-bladed tools, though if it was made after the arrival of Europeans to Polynesia in the 1760s iron tools may also have been used in its construction.
 Ray or shark skin rasps, breadfruit leaves, cowrie shells and coconut oil would have been used to finish and polish the statue.

 According to a Rurutuan tradition, A'a was carved by Amaiterai, who had visited London and encountered the Christian god there.
 The cavity originally, according to this story, held three figures, representing the three elements of the Trinity – God the Father, God the Son, and God the Holy Spirit.
 It has been suggested that Amaiterai in this story was in fact Omai, who in 1774 had become the second Pacific Islander known to visit Europe.
 The name "Amaiterai", the legendary creator of A'a, may be a corruption of "Omaiterai", or "Omai the Great".

 In 1821, A'a was given to missionaries from the London Missionary Society based on the island of Ra'iatea, as a symbol of the islanders' conversion to Christianity.
 It was sent back to London by these missionaries, and became part of the collection of the LMS museum.
-From 1890, the LMS loaned much of their collection of Polynesian art, including A'a, to the British Museum; in 1911 the Museum acquired the sculpture.
+From 1890, the LMS loaned much of its collection of Polynesian art, including A'a, to the British Museum; in 1911 the Museum acquired the sculpture.
 It is not currently on display in the museum, but since the 1980s has been exhibited around the world, including in New York, Canberra, Paris, and London.
+In 2023, the British Museum loaned the statue to the Musée de Tahiti et des Îles for three years.